m5b/INF151/_sources/notes/wk8.md

 ## Announcements

-Midterms are currently being graded.
+* Midterms are currently being graded.
 We are expecting to have everything completed by end of day Tuesday to early Wednesday.
+* Midterms have been graded.
+Please use gradescope for any grade inquiries.
+I will review and respond this Friday.
+* Class on Thursday will be async, you do not need to attend class in person.
+* In lieu of class attendance, you are required to complete a short group activity.
+See my announcement on Zulip or discussion of the activity prompt at the end of Tuesday's lecture recording.

 ## Todos